igncp/diagrams-collection/Readme.md

 ## Dependencies

-The library has the following dependencies, which are installed automatically if installed with Bower:
+The library has the following dependencies:
+- Internal
   - d3.js
-- ramda.js
   - lodash.js
   - rx.js

+- External (have to be manually required, and they are included in the `bower.json`)
-- highlight.js (if you need code highlighting)
+  - highlight.js

 ## Author and License